-Over the year you’ll undertake three six week placements; one in a ward, one department based or out of hospital and one further hospital based ward or department.
-In these settings, you’ll have 37.5 hours of practice learning per week.
-In addition you’ll have access to a virtual learning environment.
+You’ll undertake two six week placements in the adult nursing environment and one, possibly in a second nursing environment, which lasts four weeks.
+In these settings, you’ll have thirty hours of practice learning per week.
+In addition, you’ll have access to our virtual learning environment.
 You'll receive Preparation for Practice prior to each practice learning opportunity and will meet with your personal tutor following each experience to reflect on your practice, review your practice learning and assessment portfolio and begin to plan your learning outcomes for the next practice experience.
 Assessment of practice is by completion of the Practice Assessment Document (Pan London).

 Supported by a mentor

-Whilst in the clinical placement we will ensure you receive continuous support and guidance from a dedicated mentor and practice learning teams made up of lecturers and practitioners.
+Whilst in the clinical placement we will ensure you receive continuous support and guidance from a dedicated supervisor and practice learning teams made up of lecturers and practitioners.

 Adult Nursing skills laboratories